openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

 The interface offered by the HPI learning platform is a web-based link technology supporting the access of external educational resources.
 Opening an external offer through the interface has two main advantages:

-- Learners are recognized using a Single Sign-On within the external application.
+- Learners are recognized (with a reduced information set) using a Single Sign-On within the external application.
 This allows a unified learning experience with saving the current progress and continuation on another device.
 - The external tool might return scores for activities back to the course within the HPI learning platform.
 These are handled similar to other scores and, depending on the settings, either count towards the certificate or self-test points.

 We recommend using the interface only for interactive, trust-worthy exercises and tools.
-Due to the Single Sign-On, some user data will be transmitted upon the first launch of any exercise of the given tool.
+In order to comply with privacy regulations, non-native LTI providers won't have access to personal user data as part of the Single Sing-On request by default.
 Especially web links to external resources should not make use of this platform feature and should instead rely on the linking mechanism offered within the rich-text items.

 ### Technical requirements